Dorealipe/DiceRolls/README.md

 ### Dice Mechanics
 - `dX`: Creates a fair die with X sides (e.g., d20).
+- `stackType dice`: Converts a stack of value into a Die object.
 - `diceType !`: Rolls the die and returns a result, if the received value is not a dice, it will return the value itself.

 ### If statements